Docs

 Quickstart

-One command does the whole setup.
-The wizard detects your framework, installs the right package, injects the Crumbtrail.init() call into your entry file, and waits for your first real event before it calls itself done:
+This is the Crumbtrail Cloud command.
+A local capture server is a different path and never reaches this project.
+Run it from your app's root.
+The wizard detects your framework, installs the right package, injects the Crumbtrail.init() call into your entry file, and waits for your first real event:

 terminal